This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Ankylosing spondylitis is a type of arthritis that affects your spine.
 Inflammation in the vertebrae causes them to become fused (joined).
 This makes your spine less flexible than it should be.
-Signs and symptoms begin in your tailbone area and move up your back and into your neck over time.
-Other joints that may be affected include the shoulder, hip, and knee.
-You may also have inflammation in your eyes, bowels, heart, or lungs.
+Symptoms begin in your tailbone area and move up your back over time.
+Other joints that may be affected include the shoulder, neck, and hip.

 - You cannot move your legs.